 - When publishing your writing, find your audience where they’re at.
-B2C writing works well on channels like social media where you’ll find a large group of people that can easily share your information.
+B2C writing works well on channels like social media, where you’ll find a large group of people that can easily share your information.

 - Your writing should generally have a more professional tone, as you’ll be writing to other professionals rather than trying to gear your writing toward a wide audience.

 - You’ll be able to get much more specific about some details.
-These are the details that people in the industry you’re selling to will need to know in order to make an informed decision.
+These are the details that people in the industry you’re selling to will need to know to make an informed decision.